d9-197/blink_camera/docs/beta/es_ES/index.md

 **A new PIN code is then sent to you by Blink.**
 The PIN code entry field will appear in the plugin config.\
 [**&rarr; Video guide request a pin code**](https://youtu.be/mDud775DjYQ)

+# Configuration of the plugin

+In the plugin configuration screen the following options are available:

 * Security
   + _"Block access to video and image URLs without being authenticated in Jeedom?"_